-chapter 10, part 14 of this title, may apply for both programs but must only participate and receive assistance from one (1) program.
+(j) A student who is eligible for both the program created under this part and an individualized education account under the Individualized Education Act, compiled in chapter 10, part 14 of this title, may apply for both programs but must only participate and receive assistance from one (1) program.

-(k) The state board shall adopt rules regarding the spending requirements for ESA funds and the use of any unspent funds.
+(k) The state board shall adopt rules regarding the spending requirements for ESA funds and the use of any unspent funds, as well as rules providing for determining that a student is no longer participating in the program or that a student's ESA should be closed.
 The rules must be promulgated in accordance with the Uniform Administrative Procedures Act, compiled in title 4, chapter 5.